 Reusable existing website

 Adaptive means your designers won’t need to return to the drawing board and re-code your existing website from the ground up.
 This is an essential consideration — many complex websites are built with legacy code over time.
-Starting from scratch isn’t an option.
+Starting from scratch sometimes isn’t an option.

 Disadvantages of adaptive design